Hovey Whing Ding: Design and development

 Hovey set out to create the lightest aircraft to carry a person ever to fly, with the resulting design being a biplane, with a plywood box filled with Polyurethane foam serving as the fuselage, supporting the pilot's seat.
 The aircraft features a conventional fabric-covered empennage carried at the end of a short tailboom made of aluminum tube.
 The horizontal stabilizer is made from reinforced cardboard.
 Early versions used wing warping for roll control, while later models used full-span ailerons.
 The specified pusher configuration powerplant is a McCulloch chainsaw engine turning a hand-carved wooden propeller via a chain drive.
 The first prototype had a monowheel undercarriage, with skids under the wingtips, but this was soon changed to twin mainwheels carried on a spring-type strut.
 With no brakes to stop the aircraft after landing, pilots were supposed to press their heels against the mainwheels.

 The Whing Ding was designed long before the US FAR 103 Ultralight Vehicles regulations were introduced, but it fully conforms to the rules.
 The Whing Ding helped generate interest in ultralight aircraft and lead to the ultralight boom of the late 1970s and 1980s.

 Hovey conceived of the aircraft as an experimental project and not as a form of transportation.
 Due to its unreliable powerplant he intended it to only be flown over open areas where a safe landing could be carried out at any time.
 The plans were complex to follow and were not intended to make construction easy.
 Construction time typically is about 400 hours.

 The Whing Ding was marketed as plans, and sold extremely well - by 1979, over 6,000 sets had been purchased.
 In 2011 the plans were still available, and at no cost.

+On 22 June 2022, the Dingo, a full metal replica of the Hovey Whing Ding, designed by Marek Ivanov since 2021, took maiden flight by test pilot Jan Jílek at the Jaroměř airport (LKJA).
+This prototype plane was powered by two-stroke 27 hp Vittorazi Moster engine with 185-cc displacement and air-cooling.
+As of 2024, the Dingo is available as a ready to build KIT plane provided by the Future Vehicles s.r.o.